Francis Sargent: Elections

 In 1962, Sargent ran for a seat in the Massachusetts state Senate, but lost.

 In 1966, Sargent ran for and was elected as Lieutenant Governor of Massachusetts with the slogan "Put Sarge in Charge".
 In 1969, he became acting governor when Governor John A. Volpe (R) resigned to become secretary of Transportation under President Richard Nixon.
 In 1970, Sargent won the gubernatorial election in his own right, defeating Boston Mayor Kevin White.

 According to a biography of Barney Frank, White was the first mayor to declare the city had a race problem, and people wanted to keep him as mayor instead of making him governor.
 Frank said, "Sargent was seen as a good liberal and some liberals reasoned that if we elect Kevin White as governor, who knows who is going to be Mayor of Boston."
 Frank also said it was Sargent's popularity that won him the election.

 Sargent retired from politics after running for reelection and being defeated by Democrat Michael Dukakis in the 1974 gubernatorial election.
-Among the factors was voter distaste for the Watergate scandal, and an economic slowdown.
+Among the factors contributing to his defeat was voter distaste for the Watergate scandal, and an economic slowdown.